tshallenberger/tshallenberger/README.md

 # Hi there 👋, I'm Thomas

-## What I Do
+## 🚀 What I Do

 ### Short version

-**I'm a dev on the Yahoo Edge Network Data Analytics team.**
+**I'm a software engineer on the Yahoo Edge Network Data Analytics team.**
+I previously built a dropshipping platform in ecom, connecting merchants to steel manufacturers.
+I deliver end to end web app solutions, usually in the cloud.
+Cloud SysDesign/Deployment, DevOps, CI/CD, and API/frontend development, usually with some form of authentication.

 ### Long version

 I help my team brainstorm and implement solutions for storing, processing, and visualizing petabytes of telemetry coming off Yahoo's Edge Network.
 These solutions include:

-- Leveraging Hadoop Data File Storage for raw data sets
+- ⛓️ Leveraging Hadoop Data File Storage for raw data sets
-- Building/running ETL pipelines written with Oozie/Pig/Java UDFs
+- 💡 Building/running ETL pipelines written with Oozie/Pig/Java UDFs
-- Loading processed/enriched data into HBase/Druid
+- 💎 Loading processed/enriched data into HBase/Druid
-- **Building/deploying internal forks of open source data visualization tools like Apache Superset/Turnilo.***
+- **🔭 Customizing/building/deploying internal forks of open source data visualization tools like Apache Superset and Turnilo.***

 **this is what I'm actively working on.*

+- **⚡  Fun fact:** I love powerlifting.
+Especially deadlifting.
+- **📄 Favorite IDE:** VS Code
+- **🍒 Favorite Backend:** `NestJS` (for now)
+- **⚛  Favorite Frontend:** `React`/`Redux`
+- **🔬 What I'm Exploring:** `Docker`, DevContainers, `Ansible`
+- **🌅 On The Horizon:** I'd love to build something in `Rust`, `Golang`, an iOS app, or a full Shopify app
+- **Cool Tools I've Used:** `Auth0/Okta`, `Postman`, `Stoplight`, and `LaunchDarkly`

 <details>
   <summary><h2>🚀 What I've Done</h2></summary>

-- **Oct 2022 - Present**
+- **Yahoo! - Oct 2022 - Present**
-  - Modernized our teams data visualization tool build/deployment pipelines with Docker
+  - Modernized our teams data visualization tool build/deployment pipelines
+  - Updated internal Apache Superset and Turnilo forks, converting build artifacts to Docker, deploys orchestrated with Ansible/podman-kube to on-prem RHEL8 hosts.
+  - Developed Superset/Turnilo workspaces to use git submodules, VS Code devcontainers (Docker), and docker-compose to spin up local dev environments that streamlined our merges from opensource and cut developer onboarding from weeks to minutes.
+  - Dockerized internal web proxy services for deployment.
-- **Jan 2021 - Oct 2022**
+- **MyEasyMonogram - Jan 2021 - Oct 2022**
   - Built web API (SQLServer/C#/.Net Core) for manufacturing service, allowing manufacturers to import orders, generating parts/production files and tracking through the production process.
   - Built web API (MongoDB/Typescript/NestJS) for order service, integrating with our Shopify app and allowing 3PS’s to send orders directly to our platform.
   - Built web portal (React/Redux) for managing tenants, orders, parts, and manufacturing processes
   - Leveraged CI/CD deployment pipelines (Azure DevOps) to reduce lag time on feature release.
   - Leveraged event driven architecture to integrate with external authentication, shipping, and order providers
-- **May 2018 - Dec 2020**
+- **Hexagon PPM - May 2018 - Dec 2020**
   - Worked on a SQLServer/C#/.Net Core/Angular 4 web application for license/order management.
   - Built an internal web tool in React/Redux to interface with the internal task management system.
   - Led development of big data ETL pipeline consuming terabytes of licensing telemetry from an Azure Event Hub using Databricks™/Apache Spark/Scala/PySpark, warehousing enriched data in SQL fact tables for Tableau/PowerBI reports.
-- **Aug 2015 - May 2018**
+- **Simtech Inc. - Aug 2015 - May 2018**
   - Developed secure web app for processing military defense contract proposals/ammendments through multi-phase approve/reject routes and stages.
-  - Revamped core team development process, implementing Agile SOPs, Git, and CI/CD pipelines to increase feature throughput.
+  - Revamped core team development process, implementing Agile processes, Git, and CI/CD pipelines to increase feature throughput.

-I'm technically a cloud solutions architect and full stack developer, but I've built scrapers for the SEC EDGAR site using Azure Function Apps, CosmosDB server side sprocs, and ETL pipelines using Databricks/PySpark.
-I've also built integrations for Salesforce, Shopify, Auth0, and some awesome tooling around Azure DevOps Build/Release Pipelines.
+On the side, I've built scrapers for the SEC EDGAR site using Azure Function Apps, and CosmosDB server side sprocs.
+I've written integrations for Salesforce, Shopify, Auth0, and some awesome tooling around Azure DevOps Build/Release Pipelines.

 - 🔭 Currently, I'm Dockerizing/containerizing a forked version of Superset for deployment to RHEL8 servers, in order to provide visualization tools to teams at Yahoo
 - 🔭 Previously, I've worked on building a suite of web app services using NestJS/(MongoDB|PostgreSQL)/React/Redux on Azure with the intention of connecting Shopify merchants to manufacturers, and helping automate steel manufacturing production.
 - 🌱 In the past I've used NestJS/(MongoDB|PostgreSQL)/React/Redux for the newer services, and .Net Core/SQL Server for older services.
 - ⚡ Fun fact: I love powerlifting.
 Specifically deadlifting.

-- 📄 **Favorite IDE:** VS Code
-- 🍒 **Favorite backend:** NestJS
-- ⚛ **Favorite frontend:** React/Redux
-- ⚛ **What I'm Exploring:** DevContainers, Ansible

-I'm also a huge fan of: `Auth0`, `Postman`, `Stoplight`, and `LaunchDarkly`, and I've actively used all of these in my previous startup.

 </details>